AutodeskGames/stingray-docs/source/interactive_help/sdk_help.md

-# Welcome to the Stingray SDK
+# The Interactive Plug-in SDK

 The Stingray SDK is what we call the collection of programming APIs and extensibility features that you can use to create plug-ins that customize and extend Stingray.